-Best Online Health Information Management Programs for 2020
+The Best Online Health Information Management Degree Programs

 Achieving your education and career goals in health information management starts by finding the right degree program for you.
 This can take some real time and effort, but we’re here to help in your search.
-EduMed has surveyed online health information management (HIM) degrees currently being offered in the U.S., vetting each program based on a number of important factors, including accreditation, affordability, study format and flexibility, and curriculum comprehensiveness.
+EduMed has surveyed online health information management (HIM) degrees currently being offered in the U.S., vetting each program based on a number of important factors, including accreditation, affordability, study format and flexibility, and curriculum quality.
 The result is our list of the top online HIM programs for 2020.
-Here’s who made the cut, starting with three of the very best.
+Here’s who made the cut.

 The Bachelor of Science in Health Information Management program offered by Western Governors University is a highly flexible, competency-based program that allows students to earn credits by demonstrating previously gained knowledge and skills.
 The program also features a liberal credit transfer policy that, together with competency-earned credits, can significantly shorten total program length and reduce total costs.
 Students with no transferrable credits or previous applicable coursework complete their courses of study in an average of 39 months.
 The curriculum consists of a total of 39 courses covering general education and major-specific subjects, and the coursework is presented online in an asynchronous format.
 However, students are required to complete two mentored “professional practice” experiences in-person at an approved site where healthcare information is managed.
 The curriculum culminates with the completion of a capstone project.
 Graduates of this degree program qualify to sit for the RHIA examination as well as gain the CompTIA Project+ certification.

 How to Choose a Quality Online Health Information Management Program